tfgg/yournextmep/_candidates/eu2014/conservative/annesley-abercorn.md

 person: annesley-abercorn
 region: london
 party: conservative
-title: London - Conservative Party - Annesley Abercorn
+title: Annesley Abercorn is running for MEP in London for the Conservative Party
 incumbent: false
 ---